Gokulakrishnan2453/ThePokemonApp/README.md

 # ThePokemonApp
 ## Overview
-The Pokemon App is a simple, interactive web application designed to display Pokemon information.
+The Pokemon App is a simple, interactive web application that displays Pokemon information.
 Users can view different Pokemon and their details in an engaging and user-friendly interface.
 ## Project Structure
 ├── README.md         # Project documentation
 ├── details.css       # Styles specific to the Pokemon details page ├── home.html         # Homepage of the app
 ├── pokemon.html      # Pokemon details page
 ├── styles.css        # Global styles for the app

 ## Files Description
 1. details.css